d2M00/d2Mlog-master/README.md

-# d2Mlog-master
-It's a simple discord server log for admin to control the server.
+# d2Mlog Simple Server Discord Log by d2M#0002

+**Installation:**
+- Rename d2Mlog-master with d2Mlog
+- Add this to your server.cfg: start d2Mlog